Grathegreat/1st-project/README.md

 - 🤖 Auto-set bot nickname in new groups
 - 📝 Easy configuration via config.json

+## ⚠️ Security Warning

+**IMPORTANT:** Your `appstate.json` and `fb_dtsg_data.json` contain sensitive Facebook credentials.
+- **NEVER** commit these files to version control
+- **NEVER** share these files with anyone
+- Both files are already in `.gitignore` to prevent accidental commits
+- If these files are exposed, your Facebook account could be compromised
+- Rotate your credentials immediately if you suspect they've been exposed

 ## Setup Instructions

 ### 1. Get Your Facebook AppState